Get free access to

 After submitting the complete file to the Trade Register, the request is usually processed in 3 working days.
 Sometimes, the approval of the file may be delayed because additional documents are requested by the Trade Register’s referents.
 The website of the Trade Register where online request can be submitted is https://portal.onrc.ro

 After the incorporation, the company must register within the Romanian Fiscal Authorities in 30 days and open the bank account.

 Taxpayers must submit their quarterly CIT returns by the 25th day of the first month following the first, second, and third quarters.
 The annual CIT return is due by March 25 of the following year for which the CIT is due in case the fiscal year equals the calendar year.
+For 2023, the deadline was extended to 25th of June.
 In case the fiscal year is different than the calendar year, the annual CIT return is due by the 25th day of the third month after the end of the company’s fiscal year.

 A company is considered as resident in Romania if:

-Romanian tax residents have to register for VAT when their annual turnover exceeds EUR 88,500 (RON 300,000).
+Romanian tax residents are required to register for VAT when their annual turnover exceeds EUR 88,500 (RON 300,000).
 Voluntary VAT registration before the threshold is exceeded is also possible.

-Non-resident taxable persons established in Romania through fixed establishments and non-residents having no actual presence in Romania can register for VAT without exceeding the threshold of EUR 88,500 (RON 300,000) on annual turnover.
-However, a VAT number must be in place before the commencement of the economic activity.
+Non-resident taxable persons established in Romania through fixed establishments and non-residents having no actual presence in Romania can register for VAT without exceeding the threshold of EUR 88,500 (RON 300,000) on annual turnover or may be even required in certain specific cases.

 According to article 10 of Law no. 53/2003 (Labor Code), the Individual Employment Contract is the agreement based on which a natural person, referred to as the employee, undertakes to perform work for and under the authority of an employer, natural or legal person, in exchange for payment.